jupyter-server/jupyter-scheduler/docs/users/index.md

 ## Installation

+Jupyter Scheduler has a client extension and a server extension. **Both are required** to be able to schedule and run notebooks.
+If you install Jupyter Scheduler via the JupyterLab extension manager, you might only install the client extension and not the server extension.

-Jupyter Scheduler can be installed from the PyPI registry via `pip`:
+**Recommended:** Install Jupyter Scheduler from the PyPI registry via `pip`:

 ```
 pip install jupyter_scheduler
 ```

-This automatically enables its extensions.
+This automatically enables the client and server extensions.
 You can verify this by running

 ```
 jupyter server extension list